Scobie Malone (film): Production

 Robinson managed to pre-sell the film to America, one of the first times this had been done for an Australian film.
 US$200,000 of the budget was raised from the Australian Film Development Corporation, with the rest coming from private investment.
+(The AFDC accounts said it invested $150,000.)
+Robinson said he did not seek money overseas because he believed "that if one is operating in Australia - and I'm an Australian resident - then one should operate purely as an Australian producer so that the profits will remain here."